sourmash-bio/sourmash/doc/api-example.md

 The MinHash class is otherwise identical between the two types of signatures.

-Note that you cannot compute Jaccard similarity or containment for MinHash objects with different num or scaled values (or different ksizes):
+Note that you cannot calculate Jaccard similarity or containment for MinHash objects with different num or scaled values (or different ksizes):

 ```